CPA Exam and Licensure

 • In general, you will find there are two sets of requirements: one for sitting for the CPA exam; and one for becoming licensed as a CPA.
 Make sure you understand the difference, as you typically need more classes to be licensed than you do to sit for the exam.
 This is so that you can start taking the exam prior to completing all your classes.

-• Completion of the UF BSAc and MAcc will meet the educational requirements for CPA licensure in Florida, but requirements in all states constantly change.
-It is your responsibility to understand the requirements for the state where you plan to practice.
+• It is your responsibility to understand the requirements for the state or jurisdiction where you plan to practice.

 Frequently Asked Questions